-One of the most important inputs into the ballast water management system is the information which could be get from the ballast reporting forms.
-The origin and volume of ballast water discharged to the Mediterranean ports can be easily provided from the reporting forms.
+One of the most important inputs into the ballast water management system is the information which could be obtained from the ballast reporting forms.
+The origin and volume of ballast water discharged to the Ports of Parties can be easily provided from the reporting forms.
 The data provided from the forms is a very important input for ballast water risk assessment studies.
-A web based system should to be designed in order to collect the ballast water reporting forms.
-The ships or the agents of the ships or the harbor masters of the Mediterranean ports could record the data to the system.
+A web based system should be designed in order to collect the ballast water reporting forms.
+The ships or the agents of the ships or the harbour masters of the ports of Parties could record the data to the system.